Discover our glossary

 Environmental Information

-The Environmental Statement including any further information and any other information, any representations made by any body required by the Town and Country Planning (Environmental Impact Assessment) Regulations 2011 to be invited to make representations, and any representations duly made by any other person about the environmental effects of the development.
+The Environmental Statement including any further information including any representations made by any body required by the Town and Country Planning (Environmental Impact Assessment) Regulations 2011, and any representations duly made by any other person about the environmental effects of the development.

 Environmental Land Management Schemes